 CLASSICAL GUITARIST DANIEL ROEST lives and performs in Northern California.
 Roest ("roost"), of Folsom, CA, has given countless solo and ensemble performances in nearly every kind of venue.
 With a broad range of styles to select from, his performances shift gears through continents and periods, aimed at pleasing all ages.
-With teaching, performing and presenting, he leads a full life in the arts, putting his training and decades of experience to work.
+With performing, teaching and presenting, he's led a full life in the arts, putting his training and decades of experience to work.

 Following legendary Spanish guitarist Andrés Segovia, Roest focused on the beauty of classical guitar.
 As President and Artistic Director and a founding member of the South Bay Guitar Society, Roest became involved in producing guitar concerts in and around San José.
 He presented a long list of competition winners and international touring artists and put San José on the map as a center of classical guitar excellence.
-The Society became a non-profit under his tenure, winning grant support from local, regional and state arts agencies, presenting sell-out concerts and dozens of school visits.
-After relocating to Folsom, CA, Roest joined and now leads the Sacramento Guitar Society.
+SBGS became a non-profit under his tenure, winning grant support from local, regional and state arts agencies, presenting sell-out concerts and dozens of school visits.
+After relocating to Folsom, California in 2001, Roest joined and eventually led the Sacramento Guitar Society.
+A thriving concert series and a variety of programs were started.
+In 2017 he retired as President of Sacramento Guitar Society and remained Artistic Director through the 2018-19 Season.
+2018 SGS PROMO VIDEO

 SIX-YEAR-OLD STICKS WITH IT